 Youth Citizenship award

-Danielle L. Smith, manager of community affairs for United Technologies Corporation, pictured above with award winners.
+Alecia Hogan, manager of community affairs for United Technologies Corporation, and Gary Wolff, board chairman for the YMCA of Greater Hartford, pictured above with award winners.

 2012 Annual Report